nattana-chira/sandbox-dva-api/README.md

 Swagger running on http://localhost:5000/api-docs

 ## Description
 - NodeJs + Express for back end server
+- MySqlite for quick development
 - WebSocket for real-time communication
 - Prisma for database ORM
 - JsonWebToken for authorization